-Welcome to another episode of the phenomenal career podcast.
+Welcome to the Going Solo episode of the phenomenal career podcast.
 Our guest today is Charlotte Simonsen.
 Can you introduce yourself to our listeners?

 Tell me a little bit about your journey with Witchin?

 Absolutely.
 I started Witchin with a friend in 2018 as we loved creating things and coming up with ideas and, I already had a lot of designs.
 I did actually have a shop a couple of years before that and because of that, we had a lot of the building blocks that I needed to create the shops.
 If it wasn’t for the first one, the second one wouldn’t have happened.
 So that was very much part of the journey.
 My friend did split with me last year, as we had very different ideas of what we wanted from the business because I wanted this to potentially be my full-time job in the long run.
 The business is all about positivity, inclusion and mental health.

 Do you think the fact you are running the business solo impacts how you show up now versus say two years ago?